dlight-js/homepage/apps/homepage/public/docs/basic-usages/best-practices.md

 # Coding style
 There're some coding styles that we recommend you to follow when you're coding in DLight.
 Soon we'll make an eslint plugin to enforce these rules.

-## Don't over 200 lines for one component
+## Don't get over 200 lines for one component
 If your component is over 200 lines, it's probably doing too much.
 Try to break it down into smaller components or extract some logic into a reusable function.

 ## Inline props or new line props